 I prefer dragging and dropping when I have a small number of folders and pipelines.
 Once the list extends below the visible part of the screen, it can be easier to use Move item:

 You build pipelines by adding activities to it.
 To add an activity, expand the activity group and drag an activity onto the design canvas:

 You can move the activity by selecting it, then dragging it.
-If you click on the blank design canvas and drag, you can move the entire pipeline around.
+If you click on the blank design canvas and drag, you will move the entire pipeline around.

 To chain activities, click and hold the little, green square on the right side of the first activity, then drag the arrow onto the second activity.
 The activities will now be executed sequentially instead of in parallel:

-You can copy, paste, and delete activities in three ways.
-Select and use the keyboard shortcuts CTRL+C, CTRL+V, and DELETE.
-You can also right-click and use the menu:
+You can cut, copy, paste, and delete activities by using the keyboard shortcuts Ctrl+X, Ctrl+C, Ctrl+V, and Delete, or by right-clicking and using the menu:

 How do I adjust the layout of a pipeline?

 If you are like me and cringe when you see messy layouts, don’t worry!
-There’s a special button just for us :) Click auto align to clean up the layout.
+There’s a couple of buttons just for us 😅 Click auto align to clean up the layout.
 Magic!
 That looks better:

-You can zoom in and out using the + and – buttons.
+You can zoom in and out using the + and - buttons.
 You can also zoom to fit the entire pipeline.
 If you have many activities, it will zoom out for you.
-If you have few activities, it will zoom in for you.
-Like, zoom in a lot:
+If you have few activities, it will zoom in for you: